yuexiarenjing/interface_error_dumper/README.md

 python run_fault.py /root/workload/astar/astar
 ```

-The experiments results will be dump to normal_traces and fault_traces directories.
+The experiments results will be dumped to normal_traces and fault_traces directories.